CompressImg

 JPG, PNG, WebP, HEIC — max 20MB

-Twitter (now X) automatically compresses every image uploaded to the platform.
-When you attach a high-resolution photo to a tweet, Twitter converts it to WebP or JPG and reduces the file size to fit its delivery targets — often down to 300–500KB regardless of the original.
-A crisp 8MP photo from your smartphone can emerge noticeably softer on the tweet timeline, with visible compression artifacts in gradients, fine detail, and text areas.
+Yes — Twitter/X compresses every image you tweet.
+When you attach a photo to a tweet, Twitter converts it to WebP and reduces the file to its 300–500KB delivery target — regardless of the original size or format.
+A crisp 8MP smartphone photo can emerge noticeably softer on the timeline, with visible compression artifacts in gradients, fine detail, and text areas.

-Pre-compressing your image at quality 80 before uploading to Twitter gives the platform a file that is already close to its internal size target.
+Pre-compressing at quality 80 before uploading gives Twitter a file already near its delivery target.
 Twitter then applies minimal additional compression, preserving more of the original detail.
-This technique is commonly used by photographers, designers, and content creators who need their images to look sharp on the tweet timeline without the visible softness introduced by Twitter's automatic processing.
+This technique is used by photographers, designers, and content creators who need images to look sharp on the tweet timeline.

 How to Compress Images for Twitter / X — 3 Simple Steps